-Battle of the Sexes was an in-house production for the specialty label Fox Searchlight, which majority financed the $25 million budget and received additional capital from TSG Entertainment.
+The budget for Battle of the Sexes was $25 million and it was an in-house production for the specialty label Fox Searchlight, which majority financed and received additional capital from TSG Entertainment.
 TSG and Searchlight’s corporate parent FOX landed a slate financing arrangement in 2013 to replace Dune Capital, which had the same basic co-financing deal at FOX — TSG Entertainment would co-finance FOX films between a quarter of the costs and half of the costs, depending on the project.

 Fox Searchlight dated Battle of the Sexes for a limited bow on September 22 and scheduled an expansion into wide release the following weekend.
 The picture would be the first of three 2017 potential award players for Searchlight along with Three Billboards Outside Ebbing, Missouri and The Shape of Water.
 Searchlight spent $9.13 million on TV ads (as per iSpotTV), plus millions more on other traditional advertising and distribution expenses.
 With a bankable cast, coupled with solid reviews and an easy commercial hook, Battle of the Sexes was booked into 21 locations and pulled in a solid $518,332 with a $24,682 per screen average.
 The next weekend it expanded into 1,213 theaters and was tracking for a $6 million weekend, with expectations that it would play well over the next few weeks as it adds more theaters.
 It bowed against American Made and the Flatliners remake and saw a troubling $3,408,594 — placing #6 for the slow frame led by holdover Kingsman: The Golden Circle.
 The next weekend it increased its theater count to 1,822 with diminishing returns at $2,567,218 and Battle of the Sexes faded from theaters quickly.
 The domestic run closed with just $12,638,526.